 Although it may be uncomfortable to discuss, insects in the house are a common obstacle that every homeowner must face at one time or another.
-While it is not unusual to see a creepy crawler scooting along the sidewalk outside, an insect wriggling along the linoleum indoors is an unwelcome sight.
-Ants, spiders and flies are the usual household invaders, but maggots are less common and show up in specific conditions.
+While it's not unusual to see a creepy crawler scooting along the sidewalk outside, an insect in your home wriggling along the linoleum is an unwelcome sight.
+Ants, spiders, and flies are the usual household invaders, but maggots are less common and show up in specific conditions.

 Video of the Day

-To figure out why they are in your house, it's important to understand what maggots are and how they came to be.
+To figure out why you have maggots in your house, it's important to understand what maggots are and how they came to be.
 Simply put, maggots are fly larvae.
 Calliphorids or blow flies are the most common flies found in homes.
 Throughout its life cycle, a female fly can lay up to 2,400 eggs that hatch into creamy, spindle-shaped larvae.

 If you are finding maggots in your house, it means that adult flies are finding something attractive in or around your home and laying eggs.
-In most cases, it is either household trash disposed of improperly or dog feces, according to the West Virginia University Extension.
+In most cases, it is either household trash disposed of improperly or dog feces.
 Sometimes a dead animal carcass is the culprit, but that's less likely to happen in or around your home.
-The female fly lays eggs on the rotting garbage, dead animal or pet waste, then maggots emerge to feed on the decaying matter.
+The female fly lays eggs on the rotting garbage, dead animal, or pet waste, then maggots emerge to feed on the decaying matter.
 Once you identify the source, you can deal with the issue to discourage flies from laying eggs there.

 Focus on Sanitation